Skip to content

 Short-range cutoff

-The Morse + repulsive term uses a cutoff of 5.5 Å. This is shorter than BJP (8.0 Å) and SHIK (10.0 Å), making PMMCS simulations somewhat faster per timestep.
+The Morse + repulsive term uses a fixed cutoff of 5.5 Å. This is shorter than BJP (8.0 Å) and SHIK (10.0 Å), making PMMCS simulations somewhat faster per timestep.

 When to use PMMCS